Rancher Desktop

 - When you run

-:- The Docker CLI talks to the
+docker run:- The Docker CLI talks to the

-builds images, manages networking, and oversees the container lifecycle- For actual execution,
+dockerddaemon dockerdbuilds images, manages networking, and oversees the container lifecycle- For actual execution,

-delegates container lifecycle tasks tocontainerd
+dockerddelegates container lifecycle tasks tocontainerd containerdthen usesruncto spawn the container

 - The Docker CLI talks to the